CrysViz/crysviz/classStructure/panels/about.md

 - Compare two crystal structures by overlay and lattice differenc radar plot
 - Trajectory player.
 Load OUTCARs and pwscf vc-relax output files directly and visualise the trajectories.
 (MDs might hit your memory limit!)
 - Possibility to activate a calcualtions backend.
 This allows: (1) symmetry analysis with spglib and (2) structural relaxation with MACE (MPA0 model; trajectory is added and can be played using the trajectory player)
+- Watch forces and spins change in relaxaton trajectories (VASP and QE output)

 ## Currently broken due to developments
 - Structure and lattice comparsion